-Veterinary advice should be sought to determine whether use of the vaccine may be appropriate on the basis of a specific risk assessment and bearing in mind that this vaccine may trigger positive results in diagnostic tests for strangles.
+Veterinary advice should be sought to determine whether use of vaccination may be appropriate on the basis of a specific risk assessment and bearing in mind that the modified-live vaccine may trigger positive results in diagnostic tests for strangles.
+See Appendix 8 for information on available vaccines.